kilianpaquier/craft/README.md

 When nodejs generation is detected (a `package.json` is present at root and is valid), it will the appropriate files around nodejs testing, integration, etc.

 Feel free to check either [`nodejs_github`](./examples/nodejs_github/) or [`nodejs_gitlab`](./examples/nodejs_gitlab/) to see what this generation specifically does.

+## Craft as an SDK

+Craft can also be used as an SDK, for that you may check the official documentation on [pkg.go.dev](https://pkg.go.dev/github.com/kilianpaquier/craft).